evolv-ai/env-integrations/catalyst/README.md

 rule.id = this.key.split('.')[1] // context_id
 ```

 The context id can also be found in the metamodel.
 If the metamodel was created in the Web Editor `context_id` would be a randomly generated hash, if using a build process like the project scaffold you would manually assign it.
+One sandbox can have one `rule.id` or `rule.isActive()` defined, but not both.

 ```yml
 web: